FuzzyBunnys/FusorResearchReading/index.md

 - [Computation and State Machines](https://lamport.azurewebsites.net/pubs/state-machine.pdf) - Leslie Lamport - How to formalize a state machine with mathematics.
 - [Breakthrough in Conformal Mapping](https://www.math.wichita.edu/~delillo/mapping.pdf) - James Case - Summary of an old breakthrough that let people solve some thorny conformal mapping cases.
 - [Geometry to Algebra and Back Again](https://jackrusher.com/pwl-2023/) - Jack Rusher - Lovely overview of the development of numbers and geometry leading up to Geometric Algebra.
 - [A Short History of Operator Theory](http://www.mathphysics.com/opthy/OpHistory.html) - Evans M. Harrell II - What it says in the title.
 Operators are a sort of mapping from one functional space to another.
+- [Herman Grassmann Was Right](https://www.nature.com/articles/321017a0.pdf) - Ian Stewart - Fascinating overview of Grassman's ideas and their relation to more modern concepts like Hilbert and Symplectic Spaces.
 - [Math Augmentation: How Authors Enhance the Readability of Formulas using Novel Visual Design Practices](https://andrewhead.info/assets/pdf/augmented-formulas.pdf) - Head, Xie and Hearst - Great paper that summarizes a bunch of ways to make mathematics easier to read and digest.
 Has an attached [video](https://www.youtube.com/watch?v=KH8z1IbXelk) that is good as well.